Touching down on the tarmac at Santa Cruz Island, it felt as though my Galapagos Islands adventure had finally begun.

 I gave them all credit for keeping their cool.
 Despite the high cost of a Galapagos cruise, not including the actual cost to reach Ecuador from the USA or Italy, everyone behaved maturely.

 A little before 10 PM, Maya returned.
-Upon seeing the other boat, and her new room complete with old man sleeping in it, she refused to stay there and rejoined the rest of us.
+Upon seeing the other boat, and her new room, complete with an older man sleeping in it, she refused to stay there and rejoined the rest of us.

 A little after 10 PM, the Sales Manager arrived on the Eden, looking very flustered.
-She recapped the situation; the boat suffered a mechanical accident that could not have been predicted, and it was not a reflection of poor maintenance (earlier in the year, the Eden underwent a 3-month maintenance overhaul).
+She recapped the situation; the boat suffered a mechanical accident that could not have been predicted.

 The good news was they'd come up with the best solution we all had been hoping for — transferring all of us to a new 1st Class yacht, Estrella del Mar, the following day.